markkurossi/mpc/README.md

      - [ ] Empty arrays should be allowed, now unspecified length
      - [ ] `block = 0` sets block's type to int32
    - [ ] `copy()` does not work on arrays which have been `make()`:ed
-   - [X] Use the topmost wire as sign sign extension wire in `smov` and `srshift` instructions.
-This way we get the sign extension with out the `phi` instruction.
    - [ ] `&base[pos][i]` returns the address of the first element
    - [ ] reading from `*[32]int32` returns invalid values